Everybody falls in love with Italy.

 If you’ve followed Along Dusty Roads for a while, you’ll know that we are huge road trip fans - and the ability to discover the best of Puglia with our own car was a huge reason we chose it for our summer trip.

-As you’ll fly into either Bari or Brindisi, it makes sense to rent a car from there and then either head inland and anti-clockwise, or head south towards Pogliano a Mare.
+As you’ll fly into either Bari or Brindisi, it makes sense to rent a car from there (we used AutoEurope) and then either head inland and anti-clockwise, or head south towards Polignano a Mare.
 After that, the route you take is open to endless possibilities based on your time, budget and preferences.

 Planning on a Puglia road trip?
 Then you need to read our '14 Things to Know Before a Puglia Road Trip' post!